-The Venefit Procedure, also known as VNUS Closure is an alternative treatment option to traditional vein stripping surgery, brings state-of-the-art technology to the age-old disease, varicose veins.
+The VNUS Closure Procedure, an alternative treatment option to traditional vein stripping surgery, brings state-of-the-art technology to the age-old disease, varicose veins.

-The Venefit Procedure is performed on an outpatient basis.
-Using ultrasound guidance, the physician will position a catheter into the diseased vein through a small opening in the skin.
+The Closure procedure is performed on an outpatient basis.
+Using ultrasound guidance, the physician will position the Closure catheter into the diseased vein through a small opening in the skin.
 The slender catheter delivers radiofrequency (RF) energy to the catheter, which heats the vein wall.
 As the vein wall is heated and the catheter withdrawn, the collagen in the wall shrinks and the vein closes.
 Once the diseased vein is closed, blood is re-routed to other healthy veins.

-Is the Venefit treatment covered by my insurance?
+Is the Closure treatment covered by my insurance?

-Many insurance companies are paying for the Venefit procedure in part or in full.
-Most insurance companies determine coverage for all treatments, including the Venefit procedure, based on medical necessity.
-The Venefit procedure has positive coverage policies with most major health insurers.
+Many insurance companies are paying for the Closure procedure in part or in full.
+Most insurance companies determine coverage for all treatments, including the Closure procedure, based on medical necessity.
+The VNUS Closure procedure has positive coverage policies with most major health insurers.
 We will discuss your insurance coverage further at the time of consultation.